newrelic/newrelic_microsoft_sqlserver_plugin/README.md

         [wait_time_ms] * 100 / SUM([wait_time_ms]) OVER ()	AS [Percentage]
     FROM sys.dm_db_wait_stats

+Additional plugin support and troubleshooting assistance can be obtained by visiting [support.newrelic.com](https://support.newrelic.com)

 ## Uninstall instructions

 The plugin is installed as a Windows Service which by default is named NewRelicSqlPlugin